0x464e/tiktok_to_discord/README.md

 `git clone https://github.com/0x464e/tiktok_to_discord`
 * Insert your Discord bot's token into `config.json`
 * Install the required Node packages from `package.json` by running `npm install`
+---
+For embedding Twitter video:
+* Install [gallery-dl](https://github.com/mikf/gallery-dl) via whatever you prefer, read their instructions
+* Ensure `gallery-dl` is found in PATH

 ### Executing the application